BurdaPraha/bbelements/README.md

 ## How it works?

+1. download module via composer (or via [npm / yarn](#how-can-i-use-it-without-drupal)):

+    `composer require burdapraha/bbelements dev-master`

-1. You just need create blocks with markdown like this:
+2. You just need create blocks with markdown like this:

     ```